We all want to feel more relaxed, be more focused and have more energy every day.

-One of the reasons why the idea of mindfulness has become more known and practiced is because of the benefits it brings to our overall well-being.
+One reason mindfulness has become more known and practiced is because of the benefits it brings to our overall well-being.

 What is Mindfulness?

-When we are in a state of mindfulness, we will:
+When we’re in a state of mindfulness, we will:

 - Be focused only on the present moment.